 Needs-Based Learning-Focused Bursaries (up to £250)

 We are offering funding for up to 50 current IIC Student, Early Career and Individual members to support their learning, research and professional development during these challenging times.
 This could cover anything from skill building – possibly through attending events on or offline, enhancing conservation and digital skills or learning how to diversify income streams.

 Seed Funding Grants (up to £750)

-Providing support for projects and initiatives that promote sustainability, resilience, or adaptation post Covid-19.
+Providing support for projects and initiatives that promote sustainability, resilience, or adaptation during a Covid world.
 This strand will be open to collaborative projects involving members, which are led by current Fellows or Institutional supporters.
 We expect to fund 10 – 12 projects in the first year.
 In this strand, we welcome applications that meet immediate practical need, as well as more experimental work.